williamblair333/docker-gui-snmpb/Readme.md

 ## Features

-- Streamlined deployment of SNMP browser with a GUI inside a Docker container.
+- Deploy snmpb browser in a dockerized GUI.
 - Running on Debian Buster Slim i386 with it's dependencies (dpkg -I <package_name>.deb to see them).

-- Use this with [Dogma](https://github.com/williamblair333/dogma) for convenience
+- [Dogma](https://github.com/williamblair333/dogma) may be useful for running GUIs living in Docker containers.

 ## Prerequisites